Search engine results pages are richer than ever before in an effort to enhance the user experience.

 Boost Brand Visibility:

-Search results are visual now — appearing in the local pack is another way to position your brand and content in front of your audience beyond a standard SERP listing.
-Don’t just optimize for an organic result on the SERPs, optimize for images, too.
+Search results are increasingly visual.
+Appearing in the image pack is another way to position your brand and content beyond a standard organic listing.

-(Comparing image pack frequency from October 2022 to September 2024 in the seoClarity platform.)
+(Comparing Image Pack frequency from January 2024 to December 2025 in the seoClarity platform.)

-Overall, there was a 212% increase in the number of search queries that trigger the image pack, also over the past two years.
+Overall, however, there was an 8% decrease in the number of search queries that trigger the image pack across all rank positions, also over the past two years.

 Here is a look at the frequency of the image pack for desktop compared to mobile: